vmware/vmware-aria-operations-integration-sdk/README.md

 ```cmd
 venv\Scripts\activate.bat
 ```
-To exit the virtual environment, run `deactivate` in the virtual environment.
+> Note: To exit the virtual environment, run `deactivate` in the virtual environment.

 To test a project, run `mp-test` in the virtual environment.

-If `mp-test` is run from anywhere outside of a root project directory, the tool will prompt to choose a project, and will test the selected project.
+If `mp-test` is run from anywhere outside the root project directory, the tool will prompt to choose a project, and will test the selected project.
 If the tool is run from a project directory, the tool will automatically test that project.

 `mp-test` will ask for a _connection_.
 No connections should exist, so choose **New Connection**.
 The test tool then